ambit/bms-support/docs/core-changing-your-details.md

 ---
 layout: docs
-title: Finding Contacts
+title: Changing Your details
-prev_section: filters-and-pagination
+prev_section: core-logging-in-and-out
-next_section: updating-contact-information
+next_section: core-navigation-and-search
-permalink: /docs/finding-contacts/
+permalink: /docs/core-changing-your-details/
 ---

 A contact is any business or person that is recorded in the CRM database.